grafana/grafana/docs/sources/setup-grafana/set-up-https.md

 ### Use your own CA

-If you want to use your own CA or your organization's and make sure the full chain is advertized by Grafana, make sure your `cert_file` contains your signed certificate followed by the full CA bundle chain (not the opposite way around).
+If you want to use your own CA or your organization's and ensure Grafana advertises the full chain, ensure your `cert_file` contains your signed certificate followed by the full CA bundle chain.

 ## Configure Grafana HTTPS and restart Grafana